Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 # Reasons of why Kafka has HIGH throughput?

 ## Kafka is based on Log Based Queue
-- `Messages are persisted to append-only log files by the broker`.
+- :star: `Messages are persisted to append-only log files by the broker`.
 - Producers are appending these log files ( `sequential write` ) & consumers are reading a range of these files ( `sequential reads` ).

-# Basic Architecture of Kafka
+# Basic Architecture of Kafka Cluster

 <img title="Kafka-Architecture" alt="Alt text" src="assests/Kafka-Architecture.drawio.png">

 # Real world usages of Kafka

-## As an events/message broker in Event-Driven Architecture
+## As an events/message broker in [Event-Driven Architecture](../0_SystemGlossaries/EventDrivenArchitecture.md)
 - Use Kafka when your application has a High throughput (`1 million messages/sec`), i.e. application has to process a large volume of messages, event driven services etc.

 ## To monitor metrics, logs of the IT infrastructure